6 October 1976 massacre: Immediate aftermath

 On the afternoon of 6 October after the massacre, the major factions of the military which formed the general staff agreed in principle to overthrow Seni, a plot that King Bhumibol was aware of and did not oppose, which ensured the success of the coup-makers.
 Later that evening, Admiral Sangad Chaloryu, the newly appointed supreme commander, announced that the military, under the name of the "National Administrative Reform Council" (NARC) had seized power to "prevent a Vietnamese-backed communist plot" and to preserve the "Thai monarchy forever".
 The king appointed a well-known anti-communist and royalist judge, Thanin Kraivichien, to lead a government that was composed of men loyal to the king.
 Thanin and his cabinet restored the repressive climate which had existed before 1973.

+The Embassy of the United States in Bangkok, in a contemporary report to the Department of State, referred to the monarchy's "apparent approval" of the coup.
+The report mentions that student leaders were "neutralised" partly due to concerns about their involvement "in an insult to the royal family."
+The British ambassador reported that the monarchy had acquiesced to the military leaders of the coup, and may have approved of it.

 The trial

 After the massacre, none of the perpetrators were held accountable; however, 3,094 students and civilian survivors were detained.
 Many of the detainees were brutally abused by police.
 Most were released without charges except for 18 protest organizers, who were accused of rebelling against the state, causing public unrest, attempted murder of government officials and affiliating with communist acts.
-However, after pressures from within and outside the country, the last 18 detainees were eventually released two years after they were captured and given amnesty.
-It is speculated that the amnesty given to protestors was within the interest of the government and military to avoid further discussion of who should really be held accountable for the massacre, thus indirectly giving the perpetrators amnesty.
+However, after pressures from within and outside the country, the last 18 detainees were eventually released two years after they were captured and given amnesty by Bhumibol.
+It has been speculated that the amnesty given to protestors was within the interest of the government and military, as its broad language implicitly shielded perpetrators of the massacre from any future prosecution and legally labeled the defendants as "wrongdoers", while quashing further public discussion of the trial or the massacre.